© 2024 CIRANO. All rights reserved.

 Dr. Rondeau joined the Department of Economics at UVic in 1999 where he is currently professor.

 Dr. Rondeau specializes in the study of environmental and resource management issues and mechanism design applied to environmental valuation, the study of public goods and resource markets.

-Dr. Rondeau is recognized internationally in the field of environmental and resource economics.
-He is associate editor for economics of Animal Conservation, a journal of the Royal Zoological Society of London.
-He was previously associate editor of Environmental and Resource Economics, the official journal of the European Association of Environmental Economists.
+Dr. Rondeau is recognized nationally and internationally in the field of environmental and resource economics.
+He is a co-editor of Environmental and Resource Economics, the official journal of the European Association of Environmental Economists.
 He is is also an associate research fellow of CIRANO and a research associate of CREATE, a research institute in the economics of the environment, agriculture, transportation and energy at Laval University in Quebec City.

 His research has been published in internationally recognized economic journals, including: Journal of the Association of Environmental and Resource Economists, Journal of Public Economics; American Economic Journals: Microeconomics; Journal of Economic Behavior and Organization; Economics Letters; Canadian Journal of Economics; American Journal of Agricultural Economics; Experimental Economics; Agricultural and Resource Economics Review; and Resource and Energy Economics and in the top journals in the field of environmental and resource economics: the Journal of Environmental Economics and Management; Environmental and Resource Economics; Resource and Energy Economics; and Land Economics.